Small Data Challenges in Big Data Era: A Survey of Recent Progress on Unsupervised and Semi-Supervised Methods

 Along this direction, as shown in Figure~\ref{fig:small_data}, we will review semi-supervised generative models extending their unsupervised counterparts, such as semi-supervised auto-encoders and GANs, as well as their disentangled representations.
 A variety of teach-student models will also be reviewed by encouraging the consistency between the teacher and student models on both labeled and unlabeled data to train semi-supervised models.
 They can be categorized by different ways of the teacher models being obtained -- by either applying random and adversarial perturbations \cite{laine2016temporal,miyato2018virtual} to or averaging over an ensemble of student models \cite{laine2016temporal}.

 In the spectrum of semi-supervised methods also resides Few-Shot Learning (FSL) when auxiliary tasks on a disjoint set of concepts are leveraged to improve the model training.
-On the one hand, it is like zero-shot learning when conceptual correlations can be used to share information between different concepts through their embedded representations.
-On the other hand, a group of auxiliary tasks can be sampled from a pool of base concepts, and a meta-model can be learned to distill the knowledge of training and updating models with few examples (e.g., the initial point, and the rule of updating model parameters).
-The FSL can be viewed as a semi-supervised problem since few labeled examples are available to solve target tasks by updating the models.
-For a detailed review of FSL, we would like to refer the readers to \cite{chen2018a}.
+On one hand, it is like zero-shot learning when conceptual correlations can be used to share information between different concepts through their embedded representations.
+On the other hand, a group of auxiliary tasks can be sampled from a collection of base concepts, and a meta-model can be trained to distill the knowledge of how to update models with few examples (e.g., the initial point, and the rule of updating model parameters) \cite{jamal2018task} along with the unlabeled examples in a semi-supervised fashion \cite{li2019learning,ren2018meta,ma2019affinitynet}.
+Thus, the FSL can be viewed as a semi-supervised problem that has few labeled examples available on the target concepts, along with many examples labeled on auxiliary concepts (which thus should be viewed as unlabeled on the target concepts).
+For a comprehensive review of FSL, the interested readers can refer to \cite{chen2018a}.

-Note that it is impossible for us to review an exclusive list of all works on such a wide spectrum of unsupervised and semi-supervised methods.
-In this paper, we only choose to review the more recent progress on the ideas, principles and models in the area to show what we have achieved and where we are heading to address the small data challenges.